 Learn about flower structures and their functions then create original pencil drawings that burst with blooming colors!

-Study pictures and specimens of flowers.
-Label their four basic parts (sepals, petals, carpels/pistils, stamens).
-Compare the shape, size, and location of these parts with your classmates' flowers.
-Find out how each part contributes to the plant's life.
+Students study pictures and specimens of flowers.
+Students will label their four basic parts (sepals, petals, carpels/pistils, stamens).
+Students compare the shape, size, and location of these parts with their classmates' flowers.
+Students research how each part contributes to the plant's life.

 Create Bursting Blooms with Crayola® Colored Pencils or Color Sticks.
-How can you show flower petals that have several values of one color?
+Students learn how to show flower petals that have several values of one color.
 Press hard with colored pencils to darken a flower part.
 Press lightly for the illusion of a tint.
 Use the points and sides of the colored pencil for different line effects.
 Overlap layers to make new colors.
 Use short or long strokes to create texture.

-Draw other flower parts, such as stems and leaves.
-Fill in the background of your drawing with color.
-How does color makes an impact, especially when there is a background of another vibrant color?
+Students draw other flower parts, such as stems and leaves.
+Fill in the background of the drawing with color.
+Students discuss how color makes an impact, especially when there is a background of another vibrant color.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho